lxriva/Persona-5-Royal-Fusion-Chatbot/README.md

   - Original compilation/formatting credit: the open-source project [persona5_calculator](https://github.com/chinhodado/persona5_calculator) by chinhodado and contributors, and/or the original creator credited in the included files.
   - If you are the original author of any data included here and want attribution adjusted, please open an issue or PR.
 - **Project setup**: Frontend/Backend split authored by the repository owner; LLM-backed retrieval with FAISS.

-## 📄 License

-This repository is shared for educational use.
-Persona 5 Royal assets/data remain the property of their respective owners.
-See individual file headers for any additional attributions or license terms.